microsoft/pxt-ev3/docs/labview.md

 motors.largeA.stop()
 ```

-All block programs can be converted to JavaScript and edited from there as well.
+Any block program can be converted to JavaScript and you can edit it as lines of code too.

 ```typescript
 motors.largeA.setSpeed(50)